Home | Bibliography | Site Search | Site Map

 Mystery of Natural history

 About the origins of natural language, are all the facts known that are ever going to be known?
 What further facts would be needed to construct a persuasive picture of language's origins?
 What would such a picture look like?
 One model is Wittgenstein's primitive language games.
-That is one model, but it is a logic only model; biology is left out, although maybe that is wanted too (although what might a biological model look like?)
+That is one model; although it is a logic only model, what might a biological model look like?

 The cries of animals and human language